SP5LMA/MICE/README.md

 Analyze the code, figure out what are other functions provided by the kernel.
 Investigate manuals for C functions corresponding to kernel functions.
 Compare with "uglywrite.s".

+ * interact.s

+Analyze this interactive program using the command line and using the gdb debugger.
+Adapt the program so that it "asks" different question.
+Expand it with another question using additional variables and constant strings.

  * bitops.s

 Revise instructions.
 Adapt the code with your own test cases.
 Analyze flags after execution of Boolean operations.

- * interact.s

-Analyze this interactive program using the command line and using the gdb debugger.
-Adapt the program so that it "asks" different question.
-Expand it with another question using additional variables and constant strings.

- * functions.s

-Examine usage of functions using debugger.
-Determine what data does it provide.

 ## Flow control

- * functions-errorcontrol.s

-Identify differences between this and previous codes.
-Develop a plan to make this application "crash".
-Evaluate boundary conditions at which error control takes place using debugger.

  * loops.s